 b.
 As discussed throughout this IS/MND, the proposed project would not result in any significant environmental effects that cannot be mitigated to a less-than-significant level by the mitigation measures provided herein or through compliance with standard local, State, and federal regulations.
-In addition, future development occurring pursuant to the proposed annexations, Pre-Zoning, and General Plan Amendment would be required to be consistent with all applicable development standards established in the City's Municipal Code.
+In addition, future development occurring pursuant to the proposed annexation, a General Plan Amendment, and Pre-Zoning would be required to be consistent with all applicable development standards established in the City's Municipal Code.
 Furthermore, the discussion in Table 2 evaluates the proposed project's consistency with relevant Yuba LAFCo policies and standards regarding annexation pursuant to Section II of the Yuba LAFCo Policy, Standards, and Procedures Manual.
 As demonstrated in Table 2, the proposed project is generally consistent with the standards set forth by Yuba LAFCo.
-Ultimately, annexation of the project sites is a discretionary action by Yuba LAFCo.
+Ultimately, annexation of the project site is a discretionary action by Yuba LAFCo.